-This National Park is a lesser known battlefield than Manassas and Gettysburg, but truly has a haunting story to tell.
-The battlefield consists of multiple sights representing Maryland’s history and culture.
-Named after the fast moving Monocacy River, Monocacy National Battlefield has trails built along riverbanks, farmland, beside a historic mill and a modest peak with killer views of the countryside.
-Stop in the Visitor Center to learn the story of how this Civil War battle prevented the Confederates from marching into Washington DC.
-It would make an interesting day trip when tied with a tour of Flying Dog Brewery or lunch at one of Frederick, Maryland’s contemporary restaurants.
+A less well known battlefield than Manassas and Gettysburg, Monocacy is seldom busy, and it has a haunting story to tell.
+The battlefield consists of multiple sights depicting this pivotal Civil War fight.
+Named after the fast moving Monocacy River, Monocacy National Battlefield has trails built along riverbanks, farmland, beside a historic mill and a modest peak with panoramic views of the countryside.
+Stop in the Visitor Center to learn the story of how this Civil War battle prevented Confederate soldiers from marching into Washington DC.
+It would make an memorable day trip when combined with a tour of Flying Dog Brewery or lunch at one of Frederick, Maryland’s contemporary restaurants.

 Leesylvania State Park in Woodbridge, Virginia

 One of my new favorite places is Mason Neck State Park.
-This is a waterfront hike on a number of boardwalks over thriving wetlands and pristine woodland.
-You’re likely to see a variety of wildlife including eagles and other sea birds that make their home here.
-It’s just a few miles from the historic residence of George Mason, Gunston Hall.
-Following your hike, stop in Blu 1681 by the Occoquan Harbour Marina.
+This waterfront hike by Belmont Bay traverses boardwalks over thriving wetlands and pristine woodlands.
+You might get lucky enough to have a bald eagle sighting that make their home here.
+Other wildlife who thrive here include duck, geese, swan and songbirds.
+Hang out in the observation hut for cover.
+Stop in the visitor center to sign up for a guided tour with one of Mason Neck’s naturalists.
+Mason Neck Park is just a few miles from the historic residence of George Mason, Gunston Hall.
+Following your hike, stop at the Occoquan Harbor Marina for food, shopping or a pleasant stroll.

 Sugarloaf Mountain in Dickerson, Maryland

-Sugarloaf Mountain looms above rolling farmlands, the tallest peak for miles.
+Sugarloaf Mountain looms above rolling farmlands of Montgomery and Frederick Counties in Maryland, the tallest peak for miles.
 Privately owned, Sugarloaf functions as a nature preserve and public recreation area.
-For hikers, the 3,300-acre property offers multiple trails, mostly challenging with steady ascents and descents.
+For hikers, the 3,300-acre property offers multiple trails, many challenging with steady ascents and descents.
 The scenery from the peak is beguiling.
 Wildlife including birds, deer, raccoons, wild turkeys and red foxes are plentiful when the mountain isn’t crowded.
+Climbers are fun to watch, and it’s a great place for a picnic, but bring your own supplies as there is no concession here.
 Stop by Sugarloaf Mountain Vineyard just a few miles away to sample wine and enjoy the view of this textured landscape.